dvidelabs/flatcc/README.md

 The project is still young but test cases cover most functionality and has been run on OS-X 10.11 with clang and Ubuntu 14.04 with gcc on the x86-64 platform and MSVC 14 2015 on Win32.
-Centos 7.1 is not reguarly tested but is known to work in flatcc 0.3.1 with CMake 0.2.11.
+Centos 7.1 is not reguarly tested but is known to work in flatcc 0.3.1 with CMake 2.8.11 and GNU Make.

 Buffer verification was introduced in flatcc 0.1.1 which verifies boundaries and alignment.
 Please note that verification does not ensure